nickderobertis/copier-full-stack-app-fastapi-nextjs-terraform-aws/README.md

 13. Once the `global` environment is created, make a change to the `infra` README.md and create a PR to trigger a preview build.
 Ensure that the "Deploy Previews for PR" workflow runs successfully and inspect the preview build to ensure that it is working correctly.
+14. Once all checks are passing, merge the PR.
+Ensure that the destroy preview workflow runs successfully.
+It will also trigger a job to deploy to staging and production.
+15. The deploy to staging and production will not work on the first run.
+If only e2e tests are failing, re-run the workflow from the beginning.
+Re-run until it can pass.

 ## Development Status